NeilJustice/FileArb/README.md

 ![Binary file in HxD](Screenshots/Windows/BinaryFileInHxD.png)

-`--random-bytes` can be speecified to create a binary file containing random bytes sampled from `std::random_device`.
+`--random-bytes` can be speecified to create a binary file containing pseudorandom bytes sampled from `std::random_device`.

 Here are the contents of one potential random binary file after running `filearb create-binary-file --target=C:\FileArbTesting --bytes=64 --random-bytes`: